3.3. Economic Metrics

 - positive, if it brings revenue;

-- negative, if it brings expenditure.
+- negative, if it brings expense;

 - Note that net (expenditure vs. revenue) balance should be positive in order to repay the investment cost.

-- Salvage value – one-time positive cash flow at the end of planning period (if everything is sold in its actual condition).
+- Salvage value – one-time positive cash flow at the end of the planning period (if everything is sold in its actual condition).
 Usually, salvage value is low compared to initial cost.

 General cash flow scheme can be visualized as follows (Figure 3.3):